Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 ## What is a metadata profile?

 A metadata profile is a specification for the machine-actionable serialization of metadata information in some context.
 This specification includes the base file MIME-type, an information model for the metadata content, and how that information is represented both syntactically and semantically.
 Most profiles are based on an existing metadata specification, e.g. schema.org, DCAT, ISO19115-1, EML, DDI-CDI, but provide additional detail to resolve ambiguities in the base specification, or rules for vocabularies and datatypes for element values that extend or restrict the base specification.
 The simplest presentation of a profile specification can be a text document that describes the information required, identifies the base specification, and states any conventions or rules for profile conformance.
 Such a document could be used by a software developer writing code to use information in metadata conforming to the profile.
-Profiles might also be specified in a machine-actionable way, e.g., the Profiles Vocabulary[^prof], [SHACL rules](https://www.w3.org/TR/shacl/), [XML schematron rules](https://www.schematron.com/), or other schema or rule representations.
+Profiles might also be specified in a machine-actionable way, e.g., the Profiles Vocabulary[^prof], SHACL rules[^shaq], XML schematron rules[^sctr], or other schema or rule representations.
 Using a rule-based representation for metadata profiles provides an approach to defining and communicating metadata constraints that can be validated automatically to support metadata profile interoperability, reusability, and quality.

 CDIF defines a metadata profile for interoperable data discovery.
 To start, the content requirements are described, then we review the relationship to the Fair Digital Object Framework and the metadata requirement that framework entails.
 The metadata implementation outlined in Appendix 1 is based on these requirements.